a45hif/developer-docs/docs/btcli.md

 **Commands**:

-- `add`: Stake TAO to one or more hotkeys on...
+- `add`: Stake TAO to one or more hotkeys on specific netuids with your coldkey.
-- `remove`: Unstake TAO from one or more hotkeys and...
+- `remove`: Unstake TAO from one or more hotkeys and transfer them back to the user's coldkey wallet.
-- `list`: Display detailed stake information for a...
+- `list`: Display detailed stake information for a wallet across all subnets.
-- `move`: Move staked TAO between hotkeys while...
+- `move`: Move staked TAO between hotkeys while keeping the same coldkey ownership.
-- `transfer`: Transfer stake between coldkeys while...
+- `transfer`: Transfer stake between coldkeys while keeping the same hotkey ownership.
-- `swap`: Swap stake between different subnets while...
+- `swap`: Swap stake between different subnets while keeping the same coldkey-hotkey pair ownership.
 - `child`: Child Hotkey commands, alias: `children`
 - `children`